Chris1712/ad-project-server/README.md

 `run-ansible.sh`  will use ansible to apply the playbook.
 You'll need to have SSH access to the server as a user with sudo permission.
 Ansible will prompt you for the password at the beginning of the run.

+For expediency, certbot is configured manually - after the playbook is applied to a new server, running 'sudo ansible --nginx' will configure https

 ## Info

 The server details are stored in `hosts`